chriskrycho/v4.chriskrycho.com/2014/let-the-peoples-praise-you.txt

 Date: 2014-03-31 20:00
 Author: Chris Krycho
 Tags: music
-Description: A setting of Psalm 67 for choir, harpsichord, harp, and two guitars ("stringed instruments," as the title suggests).
+Summary: A setting of Psalm 67 for choir, harpsichord, harp, and two guitars ("stringed instruments," as the title suggests).
 Alas, all digital voices, but I've attached the score as well.

 I read Psalm 67 for my [devotions][devotions] today, and was reminded that I had set the text to music several years ago during my studies in music composition at OU.